approov/web-quickstart-hcaptcha-javascript/README.md

 ### Shapes API Domain

-Check that you have added with the Approov CLI the `shapes.approov.io` API with web protection enabled.
+Check that you have added the the `shapes.approov.io` API registered in your account.
+Use the following Approov CLI command and ensure the API is listed with web protection enabled.

 ```text
 approov api -list